Quad9DNS/documentation/docs/Setup_Guides/Windows/Windows_10.md

 If your networks supports IPv6, it's also recommended to configure the Quad9 IPv6 addresses.
 If you're not sure if IPv6 is configured on your network, you can test that here: https://test-ipv6.com/

-Select Internet Protocol Version 6 (TCP/IPv6).
-Then click Properties.
+* Select Internet Protocol Version 6 (TCP/IPv6)
+    * Click Properties.

-Select Use the following DNS server addresses.
+* Select `Use the following DNS server addresses`.
-Enter: 2620:fe::fe in Preferred DNS Server
+    * Enter: `2620:fe::fe` in Preferred DNS Server
-Enter: 2620:fe::9 in Alternate DNS Server.
+    * Enter: `2620:fe::9` in Alternate DNS Server.
-Click OK.
+        * Click `OK`.

+* Close all configuration windows.

 ## Verify Configuration

-Close all configuration boxes.
-You should be using Quad9.
-To confirm you're using Quad9, please see How to Confirm You're Using Quad9 - Windows
+Confirm you're using Quad9 by visiting [on.quad9.net](https://on.quad9.net) in your preferred browser.

 Questions?
 Issues?
 Didn't work?
 Contact us!